IronCloudForge/policyforge/README.md

 * `to the extent practicable`;
 * `subject to available resources`;

 may materially alter applicability, scope, discretion, or normative force.

-Policy Forge does not treat those expressions as stylistic noise.
+Policy Forge does not treat those expressions as stylistic noise, and does not normalize hedged and unhedged forms of the same obligation together.

 ### Named entity does not equal responsible party